If you updated your cookie banner this spring, congratulations: you are compliant with the past.

 When does India's DPDP Act become fully enforceable?

-The DPDP Rules were notified on November 14, 2025 with an 18-month phased rollout.
-The consent-manager framework phases in around November 14, 2026, and the substantive obligations — notice, consent, breach notification, user rights — become fully enforceable by May 13–14, 2027, with penalties up to INR 2.5 billion.
+The DPDP Rules were notified on November 13, 2025 with a phased rollout.
+Phase 2 (Consent Manager registration, Rule 4) takes effect November 13, 2026.
+Phase 3 — the substantive obligations for notice, consent, breach notification, and user rights — becomes fully enforceable on May 13, 2027, with penalties up to INR 2.5 billion.

 Is anything still changing in the UK after the February 2026 PECR changes?

-Yes, two things.
-From June 19, 2026, organisations must have a formal data-protection complaints procedure.
-And the ICO is still reviewing how PECR regulation 6 applies to online advertising, with further updates promised.
+Yes.
+The DUAA complaints-procedure requirement commenced on June 19, 2026.
+Separately, the ICO is still reviewing how PECR regulation 6 applies to online advertising, with further updates promised.
 The new consent exceptions and the higher £17.5m/4% PECR fines are already in force.

 Should I wait for new laws before updating my consent setup?